Discover/Bandsintown API

 print(artist.name, artist.tracker_text, artist.verified)

-# Get an artist's profile and upcoming events by slug
+# Get an artist's profile and upcoming events

-profile = client.artistprofiles.get(artist="1488-drake")
+profile = client.artist_profiles.get(artist="1488-drake")

-print(profile.name, profile.follower_count, len(profile.events), "upcoming events")
+print(profile.name, profile.follower_count_text, len(profile.events), "upcoming events")

 # Browse city events using the CitySlug enum

-page = client.cityeventpages.get(city_slug=CitySlug.NEW_YORK_NY, page=1)
+page = client.city_event_pages.get(city_slug=CitySlug.NEW_YORK_NY, page=1)

 print(page.city_slug, page.next_page)